OneDrive/onedrive-api-docs/docs/rest-api/api/shares_get.md

 ## Remarks

-* For OneDrive for Business and SharePoint, the Shares API always requires authentication and cannot be used to access anonymously shared content without a user context.
+* The Shares API always requires authentication and cannot be used to access anonymously shared content without a user context.

 [error-response]: ../concepts/errors.md